Skip to content

 • middleware - A list of middleware to run for every request.
 The middlewares can be subclasses of the MiddlewareProtocol.

-• exception handlers - A dictionary of exception types (or custom exceptions) and the handler functions on an application top level.
+• exception_handlers - A dictionary of exception types (or custom exceptions) and the handler functions on an application top level.
 Exception handler callables should be of the form of handler(request, exc) -> response and may be be either standard functions, or async functions.

 • on_shutdown - A list of callables to run on application shutdown.
 Shutdown handler callables do not take any arguments, and may be be either standard functions, or async functions.